St. Malachy's Catholic Church ("The Actors' Chapel") - New York City (photo: Steven E. Lawson)

 Interior (ca. 1910)

-The Roman Catholic parish of St. Malachy was established in 1902 to serve residents of the western midtown area.
+The Roman Catholic parish of St. Malachy was established in 1902 to serve residents and workers in the western midtown area.
 On May 3, 1903, the cornerstone was laid for the basement church.
 Plans for the main church were filed in 1910 by Thomas J. Duff, who designed a Gothic structure of brick trimmed with limestone.
 For the first two decades, St. Malachy's service to its community was comparable to that of most other Catholic churches in New York City.
 Then, beginning around 1920, the Theatre District moved in.
 Suddenly, actors, dancers, musicians, craftsmen, and tourists were filling the seats, replacing the types of parishioners St. Malachy's had seen in previous years.
 Masses, confessions, missions were all rearranged to accommodate the rigors of theatre and nightclub schedules.
 And, finally, with the construction of the Actors' Chapel below the main church in 1920, St. Malachy's became famous as a haven of worship for the entertainment community.

 Rudolph Valentino's Funeral at St. Malachy's Catholic Church ("The Actors' Chapel") - New York City